Unforgiven (2008): Preliminary matches

 In the third match, Shawn Michaels and Chris Jericho fought in an unsanctioned match.
 The match also saw Lance Cade interfere on Jericho's behalf, but Michaels ultimately gained the advantage over both men, leading to him placing both men on an announcer's table and performing a Diving Elbow Drop through the table.
 After returning Jericho to the ring, Michaels continued to attack Jericho.
 He then took off his belt and repeatedly whipped Chris Jericho with it.
 The referee ended the match when he determined that Jericho could no longer defend himself against Michaels, making Michaels the victor by referee stoppage.

 Next, Triple H defended the WWE Championship in a Championship Scramble against Jeff Hardy, The Brian Kendrick, Shelton Benjamin, and Montel Vontavious Porter (MVP).
 The match began with Jeff Hardy and Shelton Benjamin, with both men wrestling inconclusively until the first five-minute interval had passed, and Brian Kendrick entered the match.
-Soon after his entrance, Hardy performed a reverse powerbomb on Benjamin, covering him & scoring a pinfall to become the interim WWE Champion.
+Soon after his entrance, Hardy performed a reverse powerbomb on Benjamin, covering him and scoring a pinfall to become the interim WWE Champion.
 Later, Kendrick performed The Kendrick on Hardy and covered him for a pinfall, becoming the temporary WWE Champion.
 Shortly after, the second five-minute interval expired and MVP entered the match.
 All four men in the match continued to fight, with no pinfalls being scored until the third five-minute interval expired, at which point Triple H entered the match.
 Soon after his entrance, he performed a spinebuster, followed by a Pedigree on Kendrick, pinning him to become the interim champion.
 Hardy returned to the ring and performed a Twist of Fate on MVP, pinning him to become the temporary champion.
 After disrupting Hardy's attempt to perform a maneuver off the top turnbuckle, Triple H performed a Pedigree on Kendrick to become interim champion again.
 Shortly after, however, Hardy performed a Swanton Bomb on Kendrick and again became temporary champion after a cover.
 At the end, Triple H performed a Pedigree on MVP and Hardy performing a Swanton Bomb on Benjamin; however, Triple H covered MVP faster and scored the pinfall with one second remaining on the clock.
 The time limit expired and Triple H retained the WWE Championship.

 A backstage segment occurred where CM Punk was interviewed regarding his title defense in the Championship Scramble later in the evening.
 Randy Orton interrupted the interview, and as he spoke with Punk, Cody Rhodes, Ted DiBiase, and Manu attacked Punk.
 Kofi Kingston tried to help Punk.
 After they had attacked both Punk and Kingston, Orton used his chance to perform a running punt on Punk.